peersky/Grants-Program/applications/peeramid_labs.md

 - Review literature and research on novel voting systems.
 - Propose a system to decouple token utility from governance without affecting established structures.
-- Run a community survey for feedback on the likelihood of using the technology.
+- Gather statistics on the activity and potential centralization of the fellowship.
 - Publish results as a paper & dataset for any analytics.

 **Data Collection and Analysis Procedures**:

 - Analyze existing research on decentralized governance.
-- Gather and analyze data from the Polkadot community, including opinions of stakeholders, vendors, DOT holders, and builders.
-This will involve surveys on the Polkadot forum, Telegram groups, and Twitter polls, as well as outreach to key stakeholders and vendors.
+- Gather and analyze data of the activity from the members of the fellowship program and acquire statistics of centralization risks.
 - Create financial models and run game theoretic analysis.
 Game theoretic models will assess collusion potential and identify strategies to mitigate risks.
+- Collect and document ledgers and data footprint produced by the technical fellowship.
+- Collect and organize data produced by technical fellowship, including the amount of new fellows inflow since 2022.
+- Prepare statistical analysis of the fellowship program: inflow and outflow of participants, average proposing and voting activity, rank growth speed.

 **Expected Results:**